jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

   the test passes.

-  The `try statement`_ is used to catch/handle exceptions_ in Python.
-It allows the program to make a decision when it runs into an Exception_.
+  The `try statement`_ is used to catch/handle :ref:`exceptions<errors>` in Python.
+It allows the program to make a decision when it runs into an :ref:`Exception<errors>`.
 I think of it as

   - ``try`` running **this**
   - ``except Exception`` - when running **this** raises ``Exception``, run the code in this block